shaneiadt/Ramblings/pages/2019/Start-Using-The-Shadow-DOM.md

 ![](/assets/images/start-using-the-shadow-dom/facebook-like.jpg)![](/assets/images/start-using-the-shadow-dom/twitter-follow.jpg)

 This ensures the styles of the button remain intact when used on other web pages.
-Yes the Shadow DOM is awesome for **scoping styles** to it's child elements :clap:
+Yes the Shadow DOM is awesome for **scoping styles** to it's child elements 👏

 You can think of the Shadow DOM as a *slimline* version of the full [Document Object Model](https://www.w3.org/TR/WD-DOM/introduction.html) (DOM).